torrentkino/torrentkino/README.md

   * `-l`:
 	Lazy mode: This option sets a predefined bootstrap server like *router.utorrent.com* for example.

+  * `-s`:
+	Strict mode: In this mode all friendly nodes must operate on the same port to find each other.
+Nodes, that operate/announce different ports, do not show up in search results, even if they announce the *right* SHA1 hash.

   * `-f`:
 	Fork and become a daemon.